pierre-rouleau/pel/doc/pel-manual.rst

 The presence of horizontal separator lines is controlled by the ``pel-c-skel-use-separators`` user option.
 It is on by default.
+The length of the line is controlled by the ``pel-c-fill-column`` user option of it is set to an integer value, otherwise it is controlled by the Emacs global ``fill-column`` user option.
+You can changed the user option but you can also change the value for the current buffer with the ``C-x f`` command.

 C function definition with basic comment block
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>